othree/sandbox-hogan/README.md

         if (typeof hand === 'function') { hand(data.value); }
     }, false);

+Result will wrapped in 'hogan' object, so you can detect it to see is it hogan's reply.
 If you have multiple templates to use, you can give them name:

     sandboxHogan.postMessage({